JayBrown/imgurAU/README.md

 Note: after a successful upload, imgurAU will return the direct sharing URL of the image and copy it to the macOS pasteboard.
 If several images are uploaded at once, imgurAU will also create a dated plaintext file in `~/Pictures/imgurAU` containing the filenames and the imgur URLs.

-Note: since imgurAU doesn't come with a sharing extension, which would let you upload directly from an image editing software, you have to select your image in the editor and copy it (CMD-C) to your macOS pasteboard, and then run imgurAU without input; imgurAU will then extract the image from the pasteboard for upload.
+Note: imgurAU doesn't come with a sharing extension, which would let you upload directly from an image editing software via the "Share" menu, but you have two alternative solutions:
+* execute imgurAU without input while the relevant image file is opened as the frontmost document of the frontmost image viewer or editor
+* select the relevant image in the image viewer or editor and copy it (CMD-C) to your macOS pasteboard, then execute imgurAU without input

 ## Uninstall imgurAU
 * repository clone